 Pro tip: You can also use a boot dryer like this one to warm your shoes up before you run!
 This is especially helpful if you struggle to get your feet warm at the start of a run.

-If your shoes get really muddy or dirty on your run, then you may find our simple guide to cleaning trail running shoes a useful resource.
+If your shoes get really muddy or dirty on your run, then you may find our simple cleaning trail running shoes our how to dry wet shoes guides to be useful resources.

 Cold weather running gear guide